UCLALibrary/docker-cantaloupe/terraform/README.md

 ```

 ## Retrieving the public IP of your deployed container in Fargate
-Terraform will output the public IP of your Fargate Cantaloupe Container in the output.
-If you missed this, the IP is stored in cantaloupe_ip.
+Terraform will output the public IP of your Fargate Cantaloupe container in the output.
+If you missed this, the IP is stored in file called `cantaloupe_ip`.